direct to content

 Special finds

-Decorated wooden box, containing the accoutrements of an official: a pair of slippers, a gavel, a set of ceremonial batons, a signet and a chunk of sealing wax.
+Among them are a decorated wooden box, containing the posessions of an official: a pair of slippers, a gavel, a set of ceremonial batons, a signet and a chunk of sealing wax.
+Many images of the finds from the wreck and drawings of it have been published on Wikimedia by the Cultural Heritage Agency of the Netherlands (see references).

 Description

-The design of fluyts was largely similar to that of the early galleons.
-It generally weighed 200-300 tons and was 80 feet long.
-The pear-shaped vessel had a large cargo bay near the waterline and a relatively narrow deck above.
-This was a way to avoid high taxes collected by Denmark in the Oresund, which was assessed based on area of the main deck.
+The design of flutes was largely similar to that of the early galleons.
+They generally measured around 200-300 tons and were around 80 feet long.
+The pear-shaped vessel had a large cargo hold near the waterline and a relatively narrow deck above that.
+This was a way to bring down the amount of tolls collected by Denmark in the Øresund, which was assessed based on area of the main deck.

-The fluyt was square rigged with two or three masts.
-Masts were much higher than those of galleons to allow for greater speed.
+The fluit was square rigged with two or three masts.
+The masts of this type were much longer than those of galleons to allow for greater speed.

 Part of the hull.